couchbaselabs/sdk-rfcs/rfc/0064-sdk3-field-level-encryption.md

 algorithm.

 A decrypter gets keys from a [Keyring](#keyring).
-The Keyring is passed as an argument to the decrypter’s constructor.
+The Keyring is passed as an argument to the decrypter's constructor.

 ### Encrypter